Charleston airport soars past 4 million passengers for first time

 The airport's surge in passenger count is expected to continue to climb in the new year.

-In April, South Carolina’s first international flight between Charleston and London will take to the skies aboard British Airways.
+In April, South Carolina’s first international flight between Charleston and London will take to the skies aboard a British Airways Boeing 787.